 If your device is detected by your computer, but it does not appear in File Explorer, then you cannot access any data within it.
 For such situation, the solutions below are worth your trying.

-#1: Create partition on the USB drive
+Method 1: Create partition on the USB drive

-When there is not any partition existing on the drive, you can just see it in Disk Management shown as an unallocated space, plus it does not appear in My computer/This PC.
+When there is not any partition existing on the drive, you can just see it in Disk Management shown as an unallocated space, plus it does not appear in “My Computer/This PC”.

 Step 1.
-Run the disk manager software, right click the unallocated space or partition on USB drive and choose Create Partition from the menu.
+Run the disk manager software, right click the unallocated space or partition on USB drive and choose "Create Partition" from the menu.

 Step 2.
 In the mini window, you can set the partition size, drive letter, file system according to your needs.

-#2: Update device driver for USB drive
+Method 2: Update device driver for USB drive

 This method works for the USB drive even not showing up in Disk Management.
 Below is how to update the device driver.

 Step 1.
 Right-click on Start, click “Device Manager”.

 Step 2.
 Expand Disk driver and locate the USB which cannot be found in Disk Management.